 No matter what your reason or how you found us, you are welcome here!

-> You will be warmly welcomed upon your arrival for your first worship experience with us.
+You will be warmly welcomed upon your arrival for your first in-person worship experience with us.

-> Our welcoming center greeters and ushers will provide you with information upon your arrival and a welcome gift bag.
+Our welcoming center greeters and ushers will provide you with information upon your arrival and a welcome gift bag.

 Your children are welcome to remain in worship if you wish.
 Or …

 Nursery care is available for infants to 3-year-old children.
 4+ year old meet for “Sunday School” meet weekly after the Children’s Message in the Sunday School room on the 2nd level.